 Minerality as a Quality Indicator

 For me, pronounced minerality is often a sign of quality and authenticity.
-It shows that the winemaker trusts the terroir and hasn't covered it up through too much dosage or manipulation.
+It shows that the winemaker trusts the terroir and hasn't covered it up with too much dosage or manipulation.
 Mineral champagnes are usually:

-- Aged longer on the lees
+- Aged longer on lees

 - Given low dosage